PhongTong/How-to-CAD-Creo/README.md

 * Learning how to use the spline tool and project entities.
 * Learning how to add a picture and sketch on it.

-**Session Activity:** Using the tools learned on Session 2, we’ll design three instruments, namely:
+**Session Activities:** Using the tools learned on Session 2, we’ll design three instruments, namely:
 * An [Ukelele](https://m.media-amazon.com/images/I/61dcGthERLL._AC_UF1000,1000_QL80_.jpg).
 * An Electric [Guitar](https://www.yamaha.com/en/musical_instrument_guide/common/images/electric_guitar/parts_viewer01.jpg).
 * A [Morin Khuur](https://upload.wikimedia.org/wikipedia/commons/9/95/Morin_Khuur%2C_Today%27s_North_Mongolian_Style.jpg) (a Mongolian violin).